- I. Statement of Principles.

 The total number of delegates to the national convention shall be that number assigned by the National Executive Committee in their call to the Convention.

-- At the national convention such alternates shall serve in the same order of precedence in the absence of delegates, except as may be provided otherwise by the rules of the national Party.
+- At the national convention such alternates shall serve in the same order of precedence as their vote ranking in the absence of delegates, except as may be provided otherwise by the rules of the national Party.

 - If reasonably possible, at least 60 days prior public notice of this meeting shall be given including publication in a state Party newsletter or other form of written notice.